COMING SOON: ICONS - THE STORY OF THE 20TH CENTURY

 "Gripping" - The Times

-OUT NOW: Trump: An American DREAM
+Trump: An American DREAM

 Trump: an American Dream, is a four-part series that charts Trump’s extraordinary journey through five decades as businessman, developer, media star, politician before reaching the White House.
 It is also the story of modern America.
 A story of capitalism, celebrity, political gridlock, reality TV and social media.